 The Idaho Lives Project’s (ILP) mission is to foster resilience and connectedness throughout Idaho school communities to prevent youth suicide.
-ILP is a joint project of the Idaho Department of Health and Welfare (IDHW) and the Suicide Prevention Action Network of Idaho (SPAN Idaho).
+ILP is a joint project of the Idaho Department of Health and Welfare (IDHW) and the State Department of Education.
 The project is funded by the state of Idaho.

 The Idaho Lives Project is working to reduce suicide by bringing the Sources of Strength program to selected middle/junior high and high schools throughout Idaho.
 A primary mission of Sources of Strength is to positively change norms and culture throughout an entire school.
 The goal is to create a network and culture of connectedness, resiliency and strength that will result in fewer students arriving at the point of feeling suicidal.
 The Sources of Strength program is an "upstream" program and has been found to not only reduce suicide, but also decreases other risky behaviors.

 Sources of Strength is one of the most robustly researched suicide prevention programs in existence and is the only peer-based suicide prevention program listed on the National Registry of Evidence-based Programs and Practices.